cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 When I figured this out, I didn't bother looking into how CuTe actually computes the output fragment.
 The culprit is clearly some inability to extract a flat layout, whatever the reason.
 Furthermore, even though FA2 non-swizzles `sVt`, it still uses a botched-up version of `sQ`...but the algorithm still works.
 So I wondered: what if I just replaced `sVtNoSwizzle` with `sVt`, even for `hdim=32`?
 Something must break, right?

 #### Bruh
 Yeah, nope.
-I tested the kernel and it worked perfectly--exact same output as the non-swizzled version, to the decimal.
+I tested the kernel and it worked perfectly -- exact same output as the non-swizzled version, to the decimal.
 At this point I had spent 6 or 7 hours trying to figure out why this stupid line was there, only to realize it never mattered anyway.
 Someone at some point must've copied snippets from some CuTe example or other kernel, or got scared that the debug prints for the layouts looked wrong.

 This still begs the question: how does the kernel work despite these wonky layouts?
 The hint actually lies in the CuTe source code.